soroushchehresa/radiojavan-downloader/README.md

 ## How to use?
 1. Download the project by **[this link](https://github.com/soroushchehresa/radiojavan-downloader/archive/master.zip)** and then extract it.
-2. Go to `chrome://extensions/` URL and turn on developer mode.
+2. Go to `chrome://extensions/` and turn on developer mode.
 3. Click to the `Load unpacked` button then select the extracted folder to install this extension.

 <br />